mwpastore/rack-protection-maximum_cookie/README.md

 * `:limit` *Integer*

-  Maximum number of cookies in the response. **50 cookies by default.** Set to a negative number to disable.
+  Maximum number of cookies per domain. **50 cookies by default.** Set to a negative number to disable.

 * `:bytesize_limit` *Integer*

-  Maximum size&mdash;in bytes&mdash;of cookies in the response. **4,096 bytes
+  Maximum size&mdash;in bytes&mdash;of cookies per domain (if `:per_domain?` is
-  by default.** Set to a negative number to disable.
+  set to true), or the maximum size of each cookie (if `:per_domain?` is set to false). **4,096 bytes by default.** Set to a negative number to disable.

 * `:overhead` *Integer*

-  Overhead&mdash;in bytes&mdash;per cookie. **3 bytes by default.** Set to zero to disable.
+  Overhead&mdash;in bytes&mdash;per cookie. **Three (3) bytes by default.** Set to zero to disable.

 * `:per_domain?` *Boolean*

-  If true, apply the limit (e.g. 50 cookies) and bytesize limit (e.g. 4,096
-  bytes&mdash;minus any per-cookie overhead) per domain. **This is the default behavior.**
+  If true, apply the bytesize limit (e.g. 4,096 bytes&mdash;minus any per-cookie overhead) per domain. **This is the default behavior.**

-  If false, apply the limit (e.g. 50 cookies) per request and apply the bytesize limit (e.g. 4,096 bytes&mdash;minus any overhead) per cookie.
+  If false, apply the bytesize limit (e.g. 4,096 bytes&mdash;minus any overhead) per cookie.

 * `:strict?` *Boolean*